Jiro75/Zeto-An-Interpretable-Exoplanet-Classifier/README.md

 ### The Problem We're Solving

 Space telescopes like Kepler, K2, and TESS generate massive amounts of data daily.
-Currently, astrophysicists must manually vet each transit signal to distinguish genuine exoplanets from false positives—a bottleneck that:
+Currently, astrophysicists must manually vet each transit signal to distinguish genuine exoplanets from false positives, a bottleneck that:
 - **Slows down discovery** of potentially habitable worlds
 - **Risks overlooking** novel exoplanets buried in data
 - **Limits accessibility** for students and enthusiasts wanting to explore exoplanet science